danielpmadden/ai-osi-stack/CODE_OF_CONDUCT.md

 ## Alignment and Collaboration

 All collaboration must align with the project’s moral mission and civic goals.
-Prospective contributors should review [`CONTRIBUTING.md`](CONTRIBUTING.md) and initiate contact only if they can demonstrate shared values and ethical intent.
+Prospective Independent Custodians should review [`CONTRIBUTING.md`](CONTRIBUTING.md) and initiate contact only if they can demonstrate shared values and ethical intent.

 ## Reporting